ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES
 ==============

-. the user installing/running the script has to got sudo rights (for root);
+.
+The user installing/running the script has to got sudo rights (for root);

-. for it to boot upon user XDG login, the user has to be able to sudo /usr/local/bin/vpn.sh *without* password;
+.
+For the CShell daemon to start automatically upon user XDG login, the user has to be able to sudo /usr/local/bin/vpn.sh *without* a password;

 .
 The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, or after logging in, start/restart the script using a X11 graphical terminal;